 As the firm acted, hundreds could return to their homes.
 Last year, three Bangladeshis and three Pakistanis facing illegal detentions were sent home by the firm.
 “Many ask us, why are you doing it without charging a penny from your clients,” says a lawyer in the firm.
 “But then, it is not always the question of money.
 We do it, as we know those persons don’t have any other to look after.”

 Among the wrongfully implicated cases, Hussain recalls the case of Saleem Rehman of Pakistan.
 Rehman was detained under Arms Act and was facing six years of detention.
 “We took his case on humanitarian grounds,” Hussain says.
 With the result, Rehman walked out of the jail innocent.

 There was another case of Zubair Mughal from Pakistan.
-He was facing trial in three cases—out of which, one was related to Hyderpora Highway attack on army.
-But once the firm pursued his case, it was found that at the time of attack, Mughal was already in custody facing trail in another two cases.
+He was facing trial in three cases—out of which, one was related to Hyderpora Highway attack on the army.
+But once the firm pursued his case, it was found that at the time of the attack, Mughal was already in custody facing trial in another two cases.
 “How was it possible for him to be the part of an attack when he was already in custody,” asks Hussain.
 With the result, the third case slapped on Mughal was dropped.
 “His case is a blunt misuse of PSA,” Hussain says.
 “Even his FIR was pending—only to deny his deportation.”

-Advocate Hussain says during all these years, the firm came across certain strange cases like that of Rubina—arrested in Jammu in 2014 along with one month old baby girl.
+Advocate Hussain says during all these years, the firm came across certain strange cases like that of Rubina—arrested in Jammu in 2014 along with month old baby girl.

 “She is illiterate and does not even know the place in Pakistan she hails from,” Hussain says.
 “Pakistan Embassy is also failing in tracing her locality.
 We filed a petition on her behalf in High Court and it was ordered she should be deported within three weeks, but even Pakistan is denying her nationality.”